Social distancing: When a former CM flouted it and a sitting CM followed it

 The Uttar Pradesh Chief Minister also urged his family members not to gather in large numbers as the deadly virus would increase to spread among people.

 It is a known fact that such congregations would increase the spread of coronavirus.
-It is time for Kumaraswamy to be a responsible politiican and aim at safeguarding the people than gathering them to attend a wedding.
+It is time for Kumaraswamy to be a responsible politician and aim at safeguarding the people than gathering them to attend a wedding.